 Our mission is to facilitate hands-on education and invention of new ideas and technologies while utilizing problem-solving skills, creativity and imagination in a team environment.

 The Sinquefield Invention Campus is a permanent facility at a Lake of the Ozarks Scout Reservation.

 The Sinquefield Invention Campus consists of 4 areas: Invention Lab, Program Building, Metalworking Building, & the Skills and Trades Building.
 Each area has a different focus.
 The Invention Lab is focused on technology & inventing.
-It consists of a 6000 sq ft makerspace.
+It consists of a 6,000 sq ft makerspace.
 It also consists of high-tech equipment such as laser engravers, 3D Printers, computerized embroidery machines, & more!
 The Program Building is focused on woodworking.
-Inside the Program Building is a full woodworking shop with all essential woodworking tools & a 5 x 8ft CNC Router.
+Inside the Program Building is a full woodworking shop with all essential woodworking hand and power tools & a 5 x 8ft CNC Router.
 The Metalworking Building is a full blacksmithing & welding shop, consisting of multiple forges, a power hammer, knifer sanders, & multiple welders.
-Opening Summer Camp 2023, the Sinquefield Invention Campus will add the Trades Building.
-The Trades Building will focus on trades such as electricity/electronics, plumbing, automotive maintenance, and a sheet metal shop.
+The Skills and Trades Building focuses on trades such as electricity/electronics, plumbing, automotive maintenance, and a sheet metal shop.

 In addition to the Invention Campus, the Great Rivers Council has 2 mobile Invention Labs that can be taken anywhere in the Council.

 First of its Kind Facility Overlooks Lake of the Ozarks from Blufftop at Camp